deepthiannem/ClusterCustomer/README.md

 ## Conclusion

-Through this project, distinct customer segments were identified based on various attributes and behaviors.
-These insights can assist in tailoring marketing strategies to specific customer groups, enhancing customer satisfaction and loyalty.
+Our analysis reveals distinct customer segments within the mall's clientele, characterized by specific patterns in spending behavior, income levels, and other attributes.
+These findings can inform targeted marketing campaigns and strategic business decisions aimed at enhancing customer satisfaction and loyalty.